Bruce and Jenny Wooster, Owners

-Harold Bigelow is Picadilly Farm’s new Field and Equipment Technician.
+Harold is Picadilly Farm’s Field and Equipment Technician.
 Harold grew up here in Winchester, just a half mile down the road from Picadilly.
 He earned an Associate’s Degree in Plant Science from the University of NH.
 After graduation he lived in the seacoast area for several years where he was greenhouse foreman for Elliott Rose Company.
 He returned to Winchester with his family in 1981, and worked here on this very farm when it was still Windale Dairy Farm.
 Harold has also been a self-employed carpenter and produces award-winning maple syrup.
-In his spare time he volunteers as Chair of the Board of Directors at the Winchester Learning Center, weaves baskets, and of course spends time with his three grandchildren!
+In his spare time he volunteers as a member of the Board of Directors at the Winchester Learning Center, weaves baskets, and of course spends time with his three grandchildren!

 Mo grew up on Long Island, New York.
 After high school she focused on geology and environmental ethics during her undergraduate work at NYU.
 From there she went on to earn a Master's Degree in social work from the University of Nevada - Reno.
 After college, Melissa spent several years as a park ranger at Devil's Postpile National Monument.
 She began farming as an intern on a farm in Duchess County, New York.
 Before joining us here at Picadilly, she spent two years managing the vegetable production at a farm in North Carolina.
 She admits that this is her first time coming to New Hampshire.
 She loves to ski, however, so it should be a good fit!
 She also is a big fan of live music, and tells us that she makes "killer" waffles!
 So many talents!